 The MFAEIP is the first terminal practice degree in Dance to be offered at Duke and among Duke’s peer institutions.
 MFAEIP students who pursue dance and movement experimentation at a world-class research university renowned for interdisciplinary inquiry depart with the critical capacity to defend embodied knowledge and join arts and non-arts debates.
 A practice-based program that embraces literacy in non-dance areas of study as a survival skill in the arts, the Duke Dance MFAEIP is a perfect fit for artists with ambitions to address challenging issues and topics through dance and organized human action.

 Do I need to have a research proposal for the application?

-How can I imagine and articulate the interdisciplinary aspect of my studies most effectively in my application, in writing?
+How can I articulate the interdisciplinary aspect of my studies most effectively in my application, in writing?

 Who should apply?

 Individuals seeking resources to help them to situate their commitment to dance, choreography, and/or performance in an expanded and cross-disciplinary frame are highly encouraged to apply.
 Accepted students have previously included artists at all stages of the career continuum.

 There is no ‘typical’ student profile.
 Admitted cohort members arrive at Duke with diverse dance training and professional achievements.
 Some are 5-10 years into their professional careers and seek a period of protected research time to gain momentum around an already-existing artistic work or methodology; others have recently finished their undergraduate degree and seek time and resources to deepen their connection of a topic that peaked their interest.
 Still others qualify as “career changers” who join the MFAEIP seeking to integrate dance into their non-dance work or to explore creative vocabularies and connections between dance and allied fields.
 Duke Dance’s current graduate students and alumni biographies demonstrate this unstandardizeable range.

 What will the degree prepare me for?